 The Central Coast Long-term Environmental Assessment Network (“CCLEAN”) conducts required monitoring and reporting for several of the Monterey Bay area municipal and industrial dischargers.
 Routine monitoring occurs at both inland surface waters and ocean sites each year.

-During the 2020-2022 California Integrated Report, a significant amount of data from this program were left out of the assessment for various reasons, including lack of datum for certain monitoring sites, lack of reporting limits, and data with the sample matrix “Extract_Samplewater.”
-Issues with the datum and reporting limits were resolved and much of these data were assessed for the 2024 California Integrated Report.
+During the 2020-2022 California Integrated Report, a significant amount of data from this program were left out of the assessment for various reasons, including lack of datum for certain monitoring sites, lack of quantitation limits, and data with the sample matrix “Extract_Samplewater.”
+These issues were resolved and much of these data were assessed for the 2024 California Integrated Report.

 With respect to the sampling matrix, “Extract_samplewater,” staff worked with the data provider, Applied Marine Sciences, to include data with this matrix for the 2024 California Integrated Report.
 “Extract_samplewater” is the appropriate matrix for samples collected via an active sampler that pumps a known amount of water through a resin column over a defined time.
 The total amount (mass) of each parameter is then measured in the resin and divided by the total liters that flowed through the resin to get an average “integrated” sample concentration (mass/volume).
 These samples represent the average conditions during the period of sample collection, typically a 30-day period.
 This type of sampling is valuable in characterizing low levels of a pollutant that may be missed during a grab sampling event and/or stormwater event.
 The Central Coast Regional Water Board uses these data to determine compliance for Monterey Bay area municipalities with their National Pollutant Discharge Elimination System permits.
 Therefore, the receiving water data are appropriate to use for the California Integrated Report.
 “Extract_samplewater” (shown as “Active Sampler” in the California Integrated Report CalWQA Decision language) and grab samples were not combined (summed) while making recommendations.